full-path/ridesheet/src/user-guide/troubleshooting.md

 If you catch the issue early enough, you may be able to revert to a past version.
 Please note that this will also remove any data, such as trips or customers, that you have entered since that point.

+Before restoring to a previous version, [make a copy](using-ridesheet.md/#creating-backups) of your current RideSheet.
+This way you can easily transfer over any data that may need to be re-entered.

 ![Ridesheet versions menu](../images/troubleshooting-versions.png)

 In the main menu, select `File > Version History > See version history`.

+Once in the version history, you can click through the menu on the righthand side of the screen.
+When you have located the latest version that you know was working correctly, click the blue button at the top of the page to "Restore this version".

 ## Other Common Issues